Tembrel/expressions/README.md

 Clone this repository and navigate to the top-level directory.

 Type `ant test` to run the tests (Apache Ant 1.10.x or later).
+Use `ant jar` or just `ant` to build a Jar file for the framework (not including dependencies) in the `build` subdirectory; this will also run the tests.

 The Ant build will download the Apache Ivy jar that manages dependencies.